Nov 9, 2024

 Misty Stream in Yellowstone Park

 "Misty Stream in Yellowstone Park" captures the liquid light rolling off the hill into the water, and then evaporating into mist.
 I painted it from a reference photo I took near the Grand Prismatic Springs.
 Oil on 14" x 18" stretched canvas.
+SOLD.

 Mar 3, 2023